ahmedhamdi96/ML4T/README.md

 ## Testing
 *Predicting Stock prices for a portfolio of 4 companies during different interesting time periods*

     * Considering that the LSTM model is regarded to be the flagship machine learning model in this project, it is the one used in this testing section.

-    * The model is trained on the period starting from the company's first public trading day till the day before the required testing period.
+    * The model is trained on the period starting from a company's first public trading day till the day before the required testing period.

 * **[Facebook](https://github.com/ahmedhamdi96/ML4T/blob/master/testing/results/facebook.md)**